anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter07.md

 Sample steps provided mimic those utilized for POD10 test lab access.

 This RI leverages OPNFV Pharos pod 15, which is hosted by Intel and requires VPN access.
 Requests for VPN access must go through the OPNFV Infra Project.
-Once on the VPN, two networks are reachable:

-1. Public Network - this is where the jump host is connected, and
-2. Admin Network - this is where OpenStack public enpoints and floating IP addresses can be reached

-Do we link to the yEd Network Topology diagram from here, or is this the right place to put it?
+Once on the VPN, only the DMZ network is reachable.
+In order to gain access to any of the other networks, the Foundation node (jump host) must be used.

 <a name="7.5"></a>
+## 7.5 Available Installers

+### 7.5.1 Airship

-## 7.5 Descriptor File Preparations
+#### 7.5.1.1 Descriptor File Preparations

 Reference steps describing the use, creation, and implementation of descriptor files.

-This is where the Airship Mafiest files need to be documented:
+This is where the Airship Manifest files need to be documented:

 - Profiles
 - Hardware